Parallel compression algorithm for fast preparation of defect-free atom arrays: Description of the problem

-Here $C$ and $R$ are the number of capturing and releasing processes, respectively. $D $ is the total travel distance of all atoms in unit of $l$.
-To minimize the total rearrangement time, we need to minimize $C$, $R$ and $D$.
-Due to the imperfect transfer of atoms between the mobile and static tweezers, each move of the atoms has a success probability that is less than one.
-Consequently, reducing the values of $C$ and $R$ not only decreases the time spent on capturing and releasing atoms but also increases the overall success probability.
+To minimize the overall rearrangement time, it is essential to minimize three key factors: $C$, $R$, and $D$.
+One challenge in the process is the imperfect transfer of atoms between the mobile and static tweezers.
+Each move of the atoms carries a success probability that is less than one.
+Consequently, reducing the values of $C$ and $R$ not only decreases the time spent on capturing and releasing atoms but also increases the overall success probability of the rearrangement process.

-To avoid atom loss due to collisions or disturbances of the trapping potential, it is important to ensure that the paths of mobile tweezers should not encounter or be too close to the filled traps.
-Then, it requires relatively large spacing between the adjacent traps if we transfer an atom via a path between the adjacent rows of traps, a relatively large spacing between the traps is required.
-To address this, we exclusively focus on collision-free paths which consist of lines connecting two adjacent traps and do not intersect with any occupied traps.
+To prevent atom loss due to collisions or disturbances of the trapping potential, it is important to ensure that the paths of the mobile tweezers do not intersect with or come too close to the occupied traps.
+Consequently, if we opt to transfer atoms using paths between adjacent rows of traps, a relatively large spacing between the traps is required.
+To address this, we exclusively focus on collision-free paths that consist of lines connecting two neighboring traps and do not intersect with any occupied traps.
 By considering only these collision-free paths, we can ensure the safe and undisturbed transfer of atoms during the rearrangement process.

-The atom rearrangement algorithms about how the atoms from the source traps are moved to the target traps are crucial to minimizing the total time cost and maximizing the success probability of achieving a defect-free atom array.
-However, an exhaustive searching for the optimal rearrangement paths are a difficult computational problem, especially for large atom array sizes.
+The choice of atom rearrangement algorithms, which determine how atoms are transferred from source traps to target traps, plays a crucial role in minimizing the overall time cost and maximizing the probability of achieving a defect-free atom array.
+However, exhaustively searching for the optimal rearrangement paths becomes challenging, particularly for large atom array sizes.
 In light of this, we focus on heuristic algorithms that offer an acceptable computation time while still providing effective solutions.

-To summarize, for a superior heuristic rearrangement algorithm, we need to minimize 1) the number of captures and releases $C+R$, 2) the total travel distance $D$, and (3) the computation time required by the algorithm.
+In summary, to obtain a superior heuristic rearrangement algorithm, it is essential to minimize (1) the total number of captures and releases $C+R$, (2) the overall travel distance $D$, and (3) the computation time required by the algorithm.
 By addressing these factors, we can optimize the efficiency and success probability of achieving a defect-free atom array.